 This particular image was captured by the Turkish photojournalist and photographer Nilufer Demir.

 The boy and his family were refugees and came to be known to the world through this photograph.
 Moreover, this particular image prompted a few international reactions to the European refugee crisis.

 Who is a Photojournalist?

 The Photojournalist is the one who plays the role of photographer, reporter, editor, and journalist.
 They are the one who uses a camera instead of written words to tell a news story.
-The Photojournalist is the one who witnesses the events, capture it, and make the world know about it with a visual representation.
+The Photojournalist is the one who witnesses the events, captures them, and makes the world know about them with a visual representation.
 The Photojournalist is the one who can interpret and communicate any event through photographs.
-No matter how drastic, sorrowful, or crucial new story it is.
-Photojournalists are capable of conveying it with the most appropriate form to the viewers.
+No matter how drastic, sorrowful, or crucial a new story it is.
+Photojournalists are capable of conveying it in the most appropriate form to the viewers.

 It is not that every photojournalist adopts a different and unique way of approach in the field.
 But the most known and experienced photojournalists follow a unique style of work and maintain a different identity.